RC

 Microsoft Agent Framework

-• • Exposing Microsoft Agent Framework agents as MCP servers
+• • Human-in-the-loop with function approvals in Microsoft Agent Framework

-• • Hosted MCP tools in Microsoft Agent Framework
+• • Visualizing and checkpointing workflows in Microsoft Agent Framework

-• • Local MCP tools in Microsoft Agent Framework
+• • Workflow fundamentals in Microsoft Agent Framework

 📚 Series